 Tongue-tie and feeding problems for babies

-- Mother has sore nipples during and after breastfeeding
+- the mother has sore nipples during and after breastfeeding

-- Mother has a white compression mark on the nipple after breastfeeding
+- the mother has a white compression mark on the nipple after breastfeeding

 Tongue-tie and speech problems

-In the past, the frenum under the tongue was routinely divided in babies or children with tongue-tie.
+In the past, the frenum under the tongue was routinely cut in babies or children with tongue-tie.
 Today, doctors are more inclined to wait and see what happens to the frenum with growth.

 The surgical procedure performed to cut the lingual or labial (tissue in the centre of the upper and lower lip) frenum is called frenectomy.
-The technique differs according to the age of the person and can include:
+The technique differs according to the age of the person.

-- Older children and adults – a general or local anaesthetic may be given beforehand.
+For older children and adults, a general or local anaesthetic may be given beforehand.
 Stitches are needed when the tongue-tie has been surgically divided.
 It may take a few weeks for the mouth to heal.
-Self-care suggestions include rinsing with salt water, use of chlorhexidine mouth rinse and taking anti-inflammatory drugs such as paracetemol or ibuprofen.
-(Do not use aspirin in children under 14 years of age.)
 Older children and adults may need speech therapy after the surgery.

 Where to get help